 Are there statutory limits to the types community visions and associated plans that may be included in a Michigan community Master Plan?
 Examples?
 For example: Vision: The profitability of downtown seasonal businesses and property owners is sufficient to assure retail buildings are safe, clean, well maintained and exceptionally attractive to quality oriented summer visitors.
 Goal: The current downtown June-August prime retail season will be expanded to include weekends September-New Yeas Eve by 2030.
 Champions: Primary: Acme Economic Development Foundation.
 Support: Ajax Chamber of Commerce, Aville DDA.

-Oceana County Michigan community planning and zoning
+Oceana County Michigan

 Hello Oceana County,

 Thank you for submitting this very interesting question regarding “are there statutory limits to the types of community visions and associated plans that may be included in a Master Plan”.

 The Michigan Planning Enabling Act (MPEA) outlines the purpose of the plan in MCL 125.3833.
 In summary the law outlines several “shalls” here—among them: